The UN Committee on the Rights of the Child has produced several aids to interpretation of the UNCRC since the Convention’s creation in 1989.

 Day of General Discussion 2021

-The UN Committee on the Rights of the Child is currently preparing for 2021’s Day of General Discussion on Children’s Rights and Alternative Care.
+The UN Committee on the Rights of the Child’s 2021’s Day of General Discussion is on Children’s Rights and Alternative Care.

 Our DGD Submission